Simulating the conditions in the uterus. IVF laboratory controls

 Specific management and quality control systems are key factors in increasing success rates at in vitro fertilisation laboratories (IVF laboratories).

 Since 2006, all Instituto Bernabeu clinics have adhered to official international ISO 9001 quality management system standards.
 Furthermore, since 2015, they have implemented the specific UNE 179007-2013 Spanish standard for quality management at assisted reproduction laboratories.

 These certifications guarantee that andrology, embryology and cryopreservation laboratories meet levels of excellence in:

 - process traceability

 Appropriate management of these systems ensures thorough controls and safety across all activities.
-This leads to improved quality in the healthcare given to patients undergoing assisted reproduction treatment at our clinics.

 All our IVF laboratories must have stable environmental conditions that replicate physiological conditions as closely as possible to ensure viability of oocytes, spermatozoa and embryos.
 It is the reason why laboratory staff work in an environment with certain very concrete characteristics such as:

 - stable room temperature and humidity levels

 - Positive pressure, which prevents the entry of other rooms air and particles as well as the use of absolute filters to ensure air quality and reduce levels of volatile organic compounds (VOCs), which could compromise the embryos’ development.

 - Heated surfaces